socketry/multipart-post/README.md

 * Provides an UploadIO helper class to prepare IO objects for inclusion in the params hash of the multipart post object.

+## Installation

+    gem install multipart-post

+or in your Gemfile

+    gem 'multipart-post'

 ## Usage

 ```ruby